 This recipe uses dairy-free yogurt and dairy-free cream cheese as substitutes for sour cream and mayonnaise.
 Ideally, choose dairy-free alternatives that are fortified with calcium, like Koko dairy free.
 It's not always easy to find, but it can help to boost your calcium intake if you are dairy free.
 Now I do know that mayonnaise doesn't contain dairy!
 But I swapped it out anyway (a) for those who are egg free and (b) to boost the amount of calcium in this recipe.

 Low FODMAP Diet

-According to A Little Bit Yummy, 2 tbsp of cream cheese is officially low FODMAP.
+According to A Little Bit Yummy, 2 tablespoon of cream cheese is officially low FODMAP.
 So you could actually use normal cream cheese in this recipe if you prefer.
-However if you’re allergic to dairy, or very sensitive to lactose, stick with the dairy free type.
+However if you're allergic to dairy, or very sensitive to lactose, stick with the dairy free type.
 Violife and Koko both make dairy free cream cheese with a coconut base.
 Alternatively, there are other brands available which are made from either nuts or soya.

 I've also included dairy free plain yogurt as an allergen-free substitute for mayonnaise.
 However, commercially made mayo is low FODMAP, so if you can tolerate eggs, just switch it out.
 Or use your preferred brand of vegan mayonnaise!

 Be sure to only use the green parts of the spring onions if you are on a low FODMAP diet.
 Otherwise, use the whole spring onion.
 You can also customise this pasta salad with whatever raw veggies you like!

 Top Tip: Gluten free pasta doesn't keep well - the texture changes if you keep it in the fridge overnight.
 This is definitely best made on the day you want to eat it.